Battle of Bhamo (2024)

 On 4 December 2024 the Kachin Independence Army, All Burma Students Democratic Front and others Kachin-based resistance groups, launched an operation to capture Bhamo.
 The operation has targeted also Bhamo Township and Mansi Township.
-While losses seem heavy on both sides, thousands civilians are trapped in the town under constant airstrikes, artillery and drone bombardment.
+While losses seem heavy on both sides, thousands of civilians are trapped in the town under constant airstrikes, artillery and drone bombardment.

 Background

 Bhamo is a city in Kachin State in northern Myanmar.
 It is on the Ayeyarwady River.
 It is the administrative center of Bhamo District and Bhamo Township.

 Bhamo is the location for the Myanmar military Junta's Military Operation Command-21, Light Infantry Battalion 47, 121, 236, and 237, along with one artillery battalion, armored corps, signal corps, military equipment unit, logistics unit, military engineering corps, and military medical corps.

 In Bhamo there is also an airport.

 Battle

 Start of the battle (December 2024)

 The Kachin Independence Army and its allies launched a military operation to capture Bhamo on December 4.
 By 25 December KIA captured Bhamo Technological University and a hilltop junta position.
 Many residents start fleeing the city by boat.

 By December 27 the fighting for the town continues.
 10,000 civilians are trapped in the town, while local sources report casualties on both KIA and Junta sides.